 Second: A breathtaking alien vista, incredible lighting tricks here, love all the soft glows.

-Third: Something of a Gerry Anderson “Thunderbirds” feel here, again it’s all about the markings.
+Third: Something of a Gerry Anderson “Thunderbirds” feels here, again

 A vintage Astronaut used as the cover of the 1958 first edition of Robert A. Heinlein’s book “Have Space Suit – Will Travel” art is by the late American Illustator Ed Emshwiller